kshetline/tubular_time/README.md

 When dealing with Daylight Saving Time, and days when clocks are turned backward, some hour/minute combinations are repeated.
 The time might be 1:59, go back to 1:00, then forward again to 1:59, and only after hitting 1:59 for this second time during the day, move forward to 2:00.

 By default, any ambiguous time is treated as the earlier time, the first occurrence of that time during a day.
-You can, however, use either an explicit UTC offset, or a subscript 2 (₂), to indicate the later time.
+You can, however, use either an explicit UTC offset or a subscript 2 (₂), to indicate the later time.

 `ttime('11/7/2021 1:25 AM America/Denver', 'MM/DD/YYYY h:m a z').toString()` →<br>`DateTime<2021-11-07T01:25:00.000 -06:00§>`